dfm/gp/README.md

 ssh -L PORT:localhost:PORT USER@lionxv.rcc.psu.edu
 ```

-On the cluster, `cd` into your work directory and grab the code that you'll
+On the cluster, `cd` into a work directory and grab the code that you'll
 need from the [GitHub repository](https://github.com/dfm/gp):

 ```
 # On the cluster login node:
+cd
+mkdir work
 cd work
 git clone https://github.com/dfm/gp
 cd gp